buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

     ``None``
-        In the case where no parameter is specified, the repository URL will be taken directly from the Change property.
+        In the case where no parameter is specified, the repository URL will be taken directly from the Change attribute.
 This value should be used if your ChangeSource step has all the information about how to reach the Change.